COVID-19: Evacuation Experience - Vande Bharat Mission

 - It is not compulsory to wear masks/face shield.
 It is for your own safety.
 Shields are more comfortable as it is easy to breathe.

 All these rules applied to Business Class and First Class too.
 In fact, during the entire duration of the flight, I hardly saw any of the crew.
 The flight was jam-packed.
 I sanitized my seat and sat down.
-Everyone cooperated, wore their masks/ face shields, and were soon sleeping or watching movies on their devices.
+Everyone cooperated, wore their masks/ face shields, and was soon sleeping or watching movies on their devices.
 There was not much movement in the flight.
 After my heavy breakfast at the airport, I was not hungry.
-I had downloaded movies but realized I had lost my ear-phones during the endless rounds of sanitizing.
+I had downloaded movies but realized I had lost my earphones during the endless rounds of sanitizing.
 I took a light sleeping pill and dozed during most of the flight

 We landed in Delhi.
 Most of the passengers were going to fly to Bangalore.
 Around 15 of us got down at Delhi airport.
 Since the time we deplaned, we were never left alone.
 We cleared immigration, collected our luggage, installed the Aarogya Setu app, and filled forms.
 Temperatures were checked, and baggage was screened by custom officers.
 The whole process was well organized and proper social distancing was maintained.
 The airport staff was very careful and cautious.
 They would not touch your passport/papers, won’t help anyone with luggage, or physically assist you in any way.
-Surprisingly, fellow passengers showed a lot of solidarity to each other and were willing to help anyone in need.
+Surprisingly, fellow passengers showed a lot of solidarity with each other and were willing to help anyone in need.

 As we were only a few, the whole process took about an hour.
 Now we were taken to a room where we had to select a hotel for quarantine.
 They had choices of hotels ranging from 3 stars to 5 stars at very affordable rates.
 Staying at JW Marriott at around Rs 4500 ($60) all-inclusive was a steal and I went with that option.
 We were taken to a public bus to be dropped at the hotel.
 We were not charged any money for the bus, but every state has different rules.
 So keep some Indian rupees handy.

 They bundled all of us in a non-air-conditioned bus with outside temperatures soaring at 45 °C (115° F) The bus stopped at each hotel and it took them 15 minutes to get all the formalities sorted.
 By the time we had covered the second hotel, I started feeling dizzy.
 Thankfully, soon it was my turn.
 I got down, identified my luggage, and rushed to the lobby.
 They took my temperature.
-It was 104 °F. It seems scorching sun had managed to skyrocket my temperature in less than an hour.
+It was 104 °F. It seems the scorching sun had managed to skyrocket my temperature in less than an hour.
 For once I would have appreciated the ‘Welcome Drink’ but I was only offered water.
 In two minutes the temperature was back to normal.
 Not very efficient testing equipment.
 It was claimed that COVID tests would be done before and after the flight, but till now I had been only tested for fever.

 The check-in was smooth and I went to my room.
 The Institutional quarantine had been reduced to a week according to new guidelines.
 After that, we have to undergo one week of home quarantine.
 I would not be allowed to venture out of the hotel room during the entire stay.
-I would be given breakfast, lunch, and dinner in my room in disposable plates.
+I would be given breakfast, lunch, and dinner in my room on disposable plates.
 One table had been placed beside the room door and everything we need would be kept there.
 There would be no room cleaning and after every three days, we would get linen which we have to change ourselves.
 No one can come to meet us and we can order extra food from the room-service menu on a chargeable basis.

 The rooms are plush, big, and comfortable.
 The staff is courteous, helpful, and prompt.
 They ring the bell when they leave your food.
 I am enjoying the luxury though I am sure I will be itching to go out of the room soon.
 But I am not complaining.
 I have just taken a long flight back home, but it feels as if I have won a battle.
 I had lots of insecurities, fears, and nightmares before flying.
-It took all my determination, will power and courage to pull it through alone.
+It took all my determination, willpower, and courage to pull it through alone.
 I hope I have no after-effects from this journey.
 Now just waiting to go home.

 Update – The hotel stay went well.
 It is not easy being confined to your room, but I kept myself busy with my blog and phone calls.
 On the 8th morning, I checked out.
 They just took my temperature and asked me to spend one more week in-home quarantine.
 Nothing more.
 My daughter came to pick me up and I reached home after 3 months – the longest I have been away.